 A common juicing criticism is that you have leftover pulp from all those amazing fruits, veggies, and greens.
 Some think juice pulp is a waste, but I see it as a goldmine of opportunity.
 Below are some of the fun ways you can turn that supposed waste into a windfall!

-A top juicing goal is to concentrate valuable nutrients found in fresh produce into a more concentrated, liquid package.
+A top juicing goal is to concentrate valuable nutrients found in fresh produce into a more potent, liquid package.
 While juicing doesn’t remove all fiber (check out my Juicing vs. Blending article for a more detailed discussion), the vast majority of the insoluble fiber (and a bit of the soluble) is left in the pulp.
+Unless you’re doing a solid food vacation, you’re still eating solid food.
+So why not take those fiber-rich leftovers and make some of these tasty juice pulp recipes?

 Juicer Test Kitchen Pro Tip: If you don’t have enough pulp from a single juicing session, you can store it in the refrigerator (short-term) or freezer (long-term) to build up the volume you need.